catherinecsun/SC_SPIM_HerdingSims/README.md

 - 100 populations per scenario to simulate/generate data for, and to then estimate.

 ## Scripts
-* Scripts with 1 generate and explore data
+* Scripts with 1 generate and explore data (e.g., calculate Fletcher's c-hat)
 * Scripts with 2 run the Spatial Count (Chandler and Royle) and Spatial Partial Identity (Augustine) models
   * uses the Microsoft Azure VM
   * Bayesian framework